 - Rule 3.
 The Denmark Card.
-If all else fails, act like you’ve never heard a word of English in your life.
+If all else fails, act as you’ve never heard a word of English in your life.
 Learning to say, “I don’t speak English.
 I’m from Denmark” in Spanish (No hablo inglés.
 Soy de Dinamarca.) is a good way to get around this.
 Just make sure whoever you’re speaking with is not from Denmark.

 So, after our arrival at Luis Muñoz Marín International Airport and a life-altering rental/prompt return of a rental car (see: engine fire), we rolled into Old San Juan with a kind local woman who’d offered us a ride – one of our first chances at speaking Spanish.
 This might have been the toughest time we had getting a person to speak Spanish, however, because we kind of lost our cool when the car engine caught fire (SEE WHAT I DID THERE?) and may or may not have spoken English in front of her with the Enterprise counter help.
 We followed rule #2, however, remaining steadfast in our goal to speak nothing but Spanish for the five days we were there.

-Now, as a quick aside, just to paint the proverbial picture of Old San Juan, it’s an historical neighborhood of no more than a few dozen streets within the confines of the larger, more metropolitan San Juan.
+Now, as a quick aside, just to paint the proverbial picture of Old San Juan, it’s a historical neighborhood of no more than a few dozen streets within the confines of the larger, more metropolitan San Juan.
 This is where we spent nearly every minute of our five days.
-Above its narrow, cobblestone roads sit the centuries-old buildings of Old San Juan that look to be straight out of a Hemingway novel.
+Above it’s narrow, cobblestone roads sit the centuries-old buildings of Old San Juan that look to be straight out of a Hemingway novel.
 The old town is completely surrounded by a city wall that served to protect it at various points during its 500+ year history, as the Dutch and British continually attempted to rob the Spanish of their serene island town.

 Anyhow, back to our somewhat-forced immersion experience.